pyepics/pyepics/doc/advanced.rst

 automatic monitoring is desirable.

-The Python :mod:`epics.ca` module defines a variable :data:`AUTOMONITOR_MAXLENGTH` which controls whether array PVs are automatically monitored.
-The default value for this variable is 16384, but can be changed at runtime.
-Arrays with fewer elements than :data:`AUTOMONITOR_MAXLENGTH` will be automatically monitored, unless explicitly set, and arrays larger than :data:`AUTOMONITOR_MAXLENGTH` will not be automatically monitored unless explicitly set.
+The Python :mod:`epics.ca` module defines a variable :data:`ca.AUTOMONITOR_MAXLENGTH` which controls whether array PVs are automatically monitored.
+The default value for this variable is 65536, but can be changed at runtime.
+Arrays with fewer elements than :data:`ca.AUTOMONITOR_MAXLENGTH` will be automatically monitored, unless explicitly set, and arrays larger than :data:`AUTOMONITOR_MAXLENGTH` will not be automatically monitored unless explicitly set.
 Auto-monitoring of PVs can be be explicitly set with